 8. Sukiyaki すき焼き

 Sukiyaki is a classic Japanese one-pot dish of thinly sliced beef, vegetables, tofu, and shirataki yam noodles simmered in a sweet and savoury sukiyaki sauce, or ‘warishita’, in Japanese.
 It’s great for those colder days when you need to warm up after a day out exploring Japan, but it’s served all year round.

 Yakiniku (Japanese BBQ) is a unique dining experience where people grill their meats on their own tables.
 You will find a great selection of meat, vegetables, and savoury dipping sauce laid out in front of the table.
 It’s a must-try food in Japan!

 Taiyaki is a fish-shaped cake/snack filled with azuki sweet red bean paste.
 At the Japanese street festivals you’ll be guaranteed to see these snacks around, make sure you try them at least once on your trip!

-You’ll need a convenient starting point to set off from and explore Tokyo and somewhere to return to after an evening out.
-Be sure to check out our serviced apartments in Tokyo and pick somewhere to stay that’s perfect for you!
+You’ll need a convenient starting point to set off from and explore Japan and somewhere to return to after an evening out.
+Be sure to check out our serviced apartments in Tokyo (and other locations in Japan) and pick somewhere to stay that’s perfect for you!